On-Demand Options

 Continuing Education Information

-This webinar is open to the public and is designed to qualify for 2.0 PDHs for professional engineers and land surveyors in most states that allow this learning method. *This course is not approved in New York; please refer to specific state rules to determine eligibility.
+This webinar is open to the public and is designed to qualify for 6.0 PDHs for professional engineers and land surveyors in most states.
+Please refer to specific state rules to verify eligibility.

 HalfMoon Education is an approved continuing education sponsor for engineers in Florida (Provider License No: CEA362), Indiana (License No. CE21700059), Maryland, and New Jersey (Approval No. 24GP00049300).
-HalfMoon Education is an approved continuing education sponsor for land surveyors licensed in Indiana (License No. CE10600325) and Maryland.
+HalfMoon Education is an approved continuing education sponsor for land surveyors licensed in Indiana (License No. CE10600325), and Maryland.
+HalfMoon Education is deemed an approved continuing education sponsor for New York engineers and land surveyors via course registration with the Practicing Institute of Engineering (PIE).

 Attendance will be monitored, and attendance certificates will be available after the webinar for those who attend the entire course and score a minimum 80% on the quiz that follows the course (multiple attempts allowed).